 Lighter, portable and less costly, a bouncer like the Aquaglide Rebound pictured here, is a great choice for everyone but ideal for younger children.
 You don't get the bounce height with a bouncer that you do with a water trampoline, as the jumping mat is attached directly to the inflatable tube without springs.
 This makes the Rebound and the Rave Bongo, portable and easily anchored.
 As the kids get older though, interest may wane.

 Quality counts.
 This is a much more competitive market with many inferior products.
 Be sure that you check the thickness and material of the inflatable tube.
 Heavy gauge, fabric reinforced PVC is by far the best.

 Locating and Anchoring

 Water trampolines and bouncers are typically anchored for the season and setting them up, although easy to do, requires some effort and the right tools.
 You will need a high speed inflator or high output shop vacuum to get the tube properly inflated.
-An anchor connector with a shock chord on the anchor line will absorb vertical movements and wave action.
+The tube should be inflated basketball hard.

 An anchor connector kit with a shock chord on the anchor line will absorb vertical movements and wave action and simplify installation..

 You will need a lot of space around the trampoline away from boat traffic and docks.
 They should be used only in larger bodies of water with depths of 8- 10 feet.
 You will need a location that is of sufficient water depth and free of obstructions above and below the water.